Arnauld/yamex/specs.md

 ## Limit Order

-A Limit order is an order to buy or sell a contract at a specified price.
+A limit order is an order to buy or sell a contract at a specific price or better.
+A **buy** limit order can only be executed at the **limit price or lower**, and a **sell** limit order can only be executed at the **limit price or higher**.
 Use of a Limit order helps ensure that the customer will not receive an execution at a price less favorable than the limit price.
 Use of a Limit order, however, does not guarantee an execution.

 * A buy limit order for IBM at $125 will buy shares of IBM at $125 or less.
 * A sell limit order for IBM at $125 will sell shares of IBM for $125 or more.
 * A limit order must have a Time in Force (TIF) value

-A buy limit order can only be executed at the limit price or lower, and a sell limit order can only be executed at the limit price or higher.
-A limit order is not guaranteed to execute.
+In our system we support Limit Orders with various time in force parameters.
+Fill-or-Kill (FoK), Immediate-or-Cancel (IoC) works the same way as for Market Orders.
+Good-Till Date or Good-Till-Cancel and Day Orders are valid until specified time requested by investor and cancelled after that.

 ### Iceberg Order

+An iceberg order is a type of order placed on a exchange.
+The total amount of the order is divided into a visible portion, which is reported to other market participants, and a hidden portion, which is not.
+When the visible part of the order is fulfilled, a new part of the hidden portion of the same size becomes visible.

+In our system only limit orders can be placed with Iceberg parameter.

 Iceberg orders generally specify an additional "display quantity"—i.e., smaller than the overall order quantity, leaving a large undisplayed quantity "below the surface"

 ## Market Order

-A market order is a buy or sell order to be executed immediately at current market prices.
-When a market order is submitted, there is no guarantee that the order will execute at any specific price.
+A market order is an order to buy or sell a contract at the best available price.
+Generally, this type of order will be executed immediately.
+However, the price at which a market order will be executed is not guaranteed.
+It is important for traders to remember that the last-traded price is not necessarily the price at which a market order will be executed.
+In fast-moving markets, the price at which a market order will execute often deviates from the last-traded price or “real time” quote.

+Market Orders can have Fill-or-Kill (FoK) and Immediate or Cancel (IoC) parameters.
+The first one means that orders either will be filled completely or cancelled in case of insufficient liquidity.
+IoC order by contrast will be filled up to the existing level of liquidity and the resting part will be cancelled.

 ## Stop Order

 A stop order, also referred to as a stop-loss order, is an order to buy or sell a stock once the price of the stock reaches a specified price, known as the stop price.
 When the stop price is reached, a stop order becomes a market order.
 A Stop order is not guaranteed a specific execution price and may execute significantly away from its stop price.

-A Sell Stop order is always usually placed below the current market price.
-Stop orders are sometimes called “stop loss” orders.

-Sell Simulated Stop Orders become market orders when the last traded price is less than or equal to the stop price.
-Buy Simulated Stop Orders become market orders when the last traded price is greater than or equal to the stop price.
+A buy stop order is entered at a stop price above the current market price.
+Investors generally use a buy stop order to limit a loss or to protect a profit on a stock that they have sold short.
+A sell stop order is entered at a stop price below the current market price.
+Investors generally use a sell stop order to limit a loss or to protect a profit on a stock that they own.

 > You have purchased 100 shares of XYZ for $50.00/share.
 > You want to limit possible loss on this stock, so you create a stop order to sell 100 shares of XYZ with the stop price set to $46.00.
 If the price of your stock falls to $46.00 or below, your stop order is activated and a sell market order for 100 shares XYZ is transmitted.

+Stop orders can have Good-Till Date or Good-Till-Cancel and Day Orders parameters

 ## Cancellation Order